 - Teach a friend or family member a new skill

-- Read to a neighbor or friend’s dog (this is also a great way for young readers to practice their skills!)
+- Read to a neighbor or friend’s dog (this is also a great way for young readers to build their reading fluency!)

 More Ways to Promote Random Acts of Kindness at School